How To Set Up Stripe to Salesforce Integration: a How To Guide

 Below is a step-by-step guide to get it running smoothly, plus a few pro tips we’ve picked up along the way.

-Native Route: Stripe Connector for Salesforce
+Installation steps: Stripe Connector for Salesforce

 1. Install the Connector Package